 Healthy Whole Food Gingerbread Cookies

 The sweet and spicy aroma of cinnamon and molasses filling the kitchen….ahhh the smells of the holiday season!
-Gingerbread cookies baking in the oven always makes me think of the special memories created with my family throughout the holiday.
+Gingerbread cookies baking in the oven always makes me think of the special memories created with my family throughout the holiday season.

 I’ve been on a search for a healthier replacement to our traditional gingerbread cookie recipe.
 My internet searches came up with a lot of options, but many calling for less healthful ingredients like coconut oil, brown sugar, coconut sugar, maple syrup… so I finally put my own recipe idea to the test (Ha!
 My day job at NutritionFacts.org is rubbing off on me!).

 These cookies are made with wholesome plant-based ingredients.
-No added sugar, just fruit (dates) and molasses.
+Just fruit (dates) and molasses for the sweetness.
 No refined flours, just almonds and oats.
 They are naturally sweet, slightly crunchy, slightly chewy— and of course, delicious!

 A few notes before you get started!